Portuguese Angola: Colony, 1575–1951

-The beginning of the war
+Overseas province, 1951–1971 beginning of the colonial war

 In 1951, the Portuguese Colony of Angola became an overseas province of Portugal.
 In the late 1950s the National Front for the Liberation of Angola (FNLA) and the People's Movement for the Liberation of Angola (MPLA) began to organize strategies and action plans to fight Portuguese rule and the remunerated system which affected many of the native African people from the countryside, who were relocated from their homes and made to perform compulsory work, almost always unskilled hard labour, in an environment of economic boom.

 Organised guerrilla warfare began in 1961, the same year that a law was passed to improve the working conditions of the largely unskilled native workforce, which was demanding more rights.
-In 1961, the Portuguese Government indeed abolished a number of basic legal provisions which discriminated against black people, like the Estatuto do Indigenato (Decree-Law 43: 893 of 6 September 1961).
-However, the conflict, conversely known as the Colonial War or the War of Liberation, erupted in the North of the territory when UPA rebels based in Republic of the Congo massacred both white and black civilians in surprise attacks in the countryside.
+In 1961, the Portuguese government indeed abolished a number of basic legal provisions which discriminated against black people, like the Estatuto do Indigenato (Decree-Law 43: 893 of 6 September 1961).
+However, the conflict, conversely known as the Colonial War or the War of Liberation, erupted in the north of the territory when UPA rebels based in Republic of the Congo massacred both white and black civilians in surprise attacks in the countryside.
 After visiting the United Nations, rebel leader Holden Roberto returned to Kinshasa and organised Bakongo militants.

 Holden Roberto launched an incursion into Angola on 15 March 1961, leading 4,000 to 5,000 militants.
 His forces took farms, government outposts, and trading centres, killing everyone they encountered.
 At least 1,000 whites and an unknown number of blacks were killed.
 Commenting on the incursion, Roberto said, "this time the slaves did not cower".
 They massacred everything.
 The effective military in Angola were composed of approximately 6,500 men: 5,000 black Africans and 1,500 white Europeans sent from Portugal.
-After these events the Portuguese Government, under the dictatorial Estado Novo regime of António de Oliveira Salazar and later Marcelo Caetano, sent thousands of troops from Europe to perform counterterrorism and counterinsurgency operations.
-In 1963 Holden Roberto established the Revolutionary Government of Angola in Exile (Portuguese: Governo revolucionário de Angola no exílio, GRAE) in Kinshasa in an attempt to claim on the international scene the sole representation of forces fighting Portuguese rule in Angola.
-The National Union for the Total Independence of Angola (UNITA) also started pro-independence guerrilla operations in 1966.
-Despite the overall military superiority of the Portuguese Army in the Angolan theatre, the independence guerrilla movements were never fully defeated.
-However, by 1972, after the Frente Leste, a successful military campaign in the East of Angola, complemented by a pragmatic hearts and minds policy, the military conflict in Angola was effectively won for the Portuguese.
+After these events the Portuguese government, under the dictatorial Estado Novo regime of António de Oliveira Salazar and later Marcelo Caetano, sent thousands of troops from Europe to perform counterterrorism and counterinsurgency operations.